Meiosis: In mammals

 In females, meiosis occurs in cells known as oocytes (singular: oocyte).
 Each primary oocyte divides twice in meiosis, unequally in each case.
 The first division produces a daughter cell, and a much smaller polar body which may or may not undergo a second division.
 In meiosis II, division of the daughter cell produces a second polar body, and a single haploid cell, which enlarges to become an ovum.
-Therefore, in females each primary oocyte that undergoes meiosis results in one mature ovum and one or two polar bodies.
+Therefore, in females each primary oocyte that undergoes meiosis results in one mature ovum and two or three polar bodies.

-Note that there are pauses during meiosis in females.
+There are pauses during meiosis in females.
 Maturing oocytes are arrested in prophase I of meiosis I and lie dormant within a protective shell of somatic cells called the follicle.
+At this stage, the oocyte nucleus is called the germinal vesicle.
 At the beginning of each menstrual cycle, FSH secretion from the anterior pituitary stimulates a few follicles to mature in a process known as folliculogenesis.
 During this process, the maturing oocytes resume meiosis and continue until metaphase II of meiosis II, where they are again arrested just before ovulation.
+The breakdown of the germinal vesicle, condensation of chromosomes, and assembly of the bipolar metaphase I spindle are all clear indications that meiosis has resumed.
 If these oocytes are fertilized by sperm, they will resume and complete meiosis.
 During folliculogenesis in humans, usually one follicle becomes dominant while the others undergo atresia.
 The process of meiosis in females occurs during oogenesis, and differs from the typical meiosis in that it features a long period of meiotic arrest known as the dictyate stage and lacks the assistance of centrosomes.

 In males, meiosis occurs during spermatogenesis in the seminiferous tubules of the testicles.
 Meiosis during spermatogenesis is specific to a type of cell called spermatocytes, which will later mature to become spermatozoa.
 Meiosis of primordial germ cells happens at the time of puberty, much later than in females.
 Tissues of the male testis suppress meiosis by degrading retinoic acid, proposed to be a stimulator of meiosis.
 This is overcome at puberty when cells within seminiferous tubules called Sertoli cells start making their own retinoic acid.
 Sensitivity to retinoic acid is also adjusted by proteins called nanos and DAZL.
 Genetic loss-of-function studies on retinoic acid-generating enzymes have shown that retinoic acid is required postnatally to stimulate spermatogonia differentiation which results several days later in spermatocytes undergoing meiosis, however retinoic acid is not required during the time when meiosis initiates.

 In female mammals, meiosis begins immediately after primordial germ cells migrate to the ovary in the embryo.
 Some studies suggest that retinoic acid derived from the primitive kidney (mesonephros) stimulates meiosis in embryonic ovarian oogonia and that tissues of the embryonic male testis suppress meiosis by degrading retinoic acid.
 However, genetic loss-of-function studies on retinoic acid-generating enzymes have shown that retinoic acid is not required for initiation of either female meiosis which occurs during embryogenesis or male meiosis which initiates postnatally.